Fei-Sheng-Wu/PrintDialogX/README.md

 ## How to Use

-The example project is included in the [PrintDialogX.Test](https://github.com/Fei-Sheng-Wu/PrintDialogX/tree/master/PrintDialogX.Test) subfolder, with both examples of the generating the document before or during the starting stage of the print dialog.
+An example project is included in the [PrintDialogX.Test](https://github.com/Fei-Sheng-Wu/PrintDialogX/tree/master/PrintDialogX.Test) subfolder, with step-by-step configurations of `PrintDialog` and both examples of generating the document before or during the opening of `PrintDialog`.

 Initialize a `PrintDialog` instance.